juanstm200/A.R.G.G.Y/README.md

 Commands are executed externally by sending arguments to the executable of our shell, either a text containing the arguments or content of an archiveor

 ## Compile
-In order to build the project you need to have all the files and put the following command
+In order  to  run  the  Cshell program  we  must  first compile the  files  and  Run  the  archiveor  resulting  from  the build.

-$ gcc -Wall -Werror -Wextra -pedantic holberton.h *.c -o hsh
+   *gcc -Wall -Wextra -Werror -pedantic *.c -o hsh* *./hsh*

-which generates an executable called **hsh** with which you can run the simple Shell and test commands
+The next  step is  to  specify the command line arguments  in addition to the options, the shell treats the first argument as the name of a file since it reads the command line, and the remaining arguments are set as the shell positional parameters, otherwise the shell reads commands from its standard input.

+    *Cshell - $ cat [File  Name]*

 ## Files :open_file_folder: